-Lucky Ransomware imposes extensive risk of infection as all of these vulnerabilities are easy to exploit and actual exploit are available publicly on the Internet.
-That allows threat actors to attack vulnerable systems with almost no customization of the malware script.
-Organizations which have not yet patched their systems are at a higher risk as some of the exploited vulnerabilities have been announced months ago.
+Overall, the Lucky Ransomware imposes a reasonably high risk of infection because all of these vulnerabilities are easy to exploit, and actual exploit kits are publicly available on the Internet.
+As a result, threat actors are free to attack vulnerable systems without actually having to customize the malware script at all.
+Organizations that have yet to patch their systems are at a greater risk now, as some of the exploited vulnerabilities showed up on the Web several months ago.

 User-generated Files Are the Main Target for Encryption

 In order to encrypt files, the malware traverses the folder and finds the targeted files through their specific extensions.
 The ransomware skips system files as they are needed for the normal functioning of the infected machine, while files targeted for encryption by Lucky include all kinds of user-generated files like numerous media file types, documents, databases and others: